 In order to analyse the impact of the Corona virus pandemic on travel behavior, a longitudinal representative study for Germany was set up right at the beginning of the pandemic.
 So far, five online surveys have been conducted at different stages of the pandemic (spring, summer and autumn of 2020, spring and autumn of 2021) each with 1,000 respondents (the last survey with 2,500 respondents).
+After the first measurement point respondents participated who have already participated in previous measurement points and the drop out was filled up with new respondents (246 respondents participated in all five surveys).
 The sample was weighted in order to ensure that representative conclusions can be derived.
-The questionnaires address various topics (the use of transport before and during the crisis, mobility in connection with shopping, work and leisure, private and business travel, online-shopping, telework as well as attitudes and personal strategies in dealing with the crisis).
-Specific questions to former and present public transport users and the use of transport modes before and during the pandemic give insights on changes in the use of public transport.
-In order to provide an overview about the public transport use before the pandemic, we used data from the German national household travel survey MiD (see Nobis & Kuhnimhof, 2018).
-Additionally, a focus group discussion was conducted in order to provide deeper insights in the current situation with respect to changes in usage patterns of public transport and the reasons behind.
-The sample consisted of people who quit their public transport abonnement during the pandemic.
-Potential measures to increase the public transport attractiveness were discussed in both the quantitative surveys and the group discussion.
-The focus groups discussion was conducted virtually using an online meeting platform and consists of five persons selected to vary in age, gender, and residential area location.
-Despite the small sample, the analyses of the data from the focus group discussion provide deeper understanding of decision process and usage context of public transport for these selected persons with their individual backgrounds.
+The questionnaires address various topics (the use of transport before and during the crisis, mobility and shopping, work and leisure, private and business travel, online-shopping, telework as well as attitudes and personal strategies to deal with the crisis).
+Specific questions to former and present public transport users and the use of transport modes before and during the pandemic provide insights about changes in the use of public transport.
+Furthermore, question about how to increase the attractiveness of public transport were discussed.
+In order to investigate the public transport use before the pandemic, we analysed data from the German national household travel survey MiD (see Nobis & Kuhnimhof, 2018).
+Based on these analyses some questions emerged, which led us to performing a focus group discussion with additional participants who have not responded to the online survey.
+The question arose, why individuals quit their public transport abonnement and how to regain their trust and win them back as regular public transport users.
+Those respondents provided deeper insights in the current situation with respect to changes in usage patterns of public transport and the reasons behind.
+The focus group discussion was conducted virtually using an online meeting platform and consisted of five persons selected to vary in age, gender, and residential area location.
+The focus group discussion was audio and video recorded and fully transcribed.
+Despite the small sample, the analyses of the data from the focus group discussion provided deeper understanding of decision process and usage context of public transport for these selected persons with their individual backgrounds.

 The data from the online survey were analyzed using descriptive and inference statistic methods.
 In order to analyze impact factors on the decision to quit public transport abonnement and the characteristics of different public transport users and non-users, we used a decision tree.
 The decision tree is a classification method which allow identifying specific user segments, to discover relationships between them and to predict future events.
 All statistical analyses were performed using the statistical software IBM SPSS Statistics 26.
-The focus group discussion was audio and video recorded and fully transcribed.
 The data from the focus group discussions were analyzed using a content analysis approach.
-The analyses were performed in the software for qualitative data analysis MAXQDA.
+The analyses were performed with the software for qualitative data analysis MAXQDA.

-4. Results and discussion
+4. Results and Discussion